Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Florida has combined with its opponents to score more than 59 points in four of 11 games this season.
+- Florida and its opponents have gone over the current 59-point total in four of 11 games this season.

-- This contest's over/under is 5.2 points greater than the 53.8 these two squads combine to allow per game this season.
+- The two teams combine to average 60.7 points per game, 1.7 more than the total in this contest.

-- Gators games this season feature an average total of 59.4 points, a number 0.4 points higher than Saturday's over/under.
+- These two squads combine to surrender 53.8 points per game, 5.2 fewer than this contest's over/under.

-- The 57.4 PPG average total in Seminoles games this season is 1.6 points fewer than this game's over/under.
+- The 59 over/under in this game is 1.6 points above the 57.4 average total in Seminoles games this season.

 Florida Stats and Trends